From the Boltzmann equation to the incompressible Navier-Stokes equations on the torus: a quantitative error estimate: Introduction

-We first apply this strategy to the linear case (i.e. without considering the bilinear remainder term) and prove that it generates a strong semigroup with a spectral gap and, therefore, an exponential relaxation (Theorem $\ref{lin}$).
-We then extend our method to the full nonlinear model and obtain an a priori estimate on our functional (Proposition $\ref{apriori}$).
-This estimate enables us to prove the existence of solutions to the Cauchy problem and their exponential decay as long as the initial data is small enough with a smallness not depending on $\eps$ (Theorem $\ref{perturb}$).
+This strategy is applied to the linear part of the equation to prove that it generates a strongly continuous semigroup with exponential decay (Theorem $\ref{lin}$).
+We then combine the latter method and some orthogonal property of the remainder and apply it to the full nonlinear model(Proposition $\ref{apriori}$).
+This estimate enables us to prove the existence of solutions to the Cauchy problem and their exponential decay as long as the initial data is small enough, with a smallness independent of $\eps$ (Theorem $\ref{perturb}$).
 We emphasize here that, thanks to the functional we used, the smaller $\eps$ the less control is needed on the $v$-derivatives of the initial data.
 However, these results seem to tell us that the $v$-derivatives of solutions to equation $\eqref{LinBoltz}$ can blow-up as $\eps$ tends to $0$.
-Thus, the last step is to create a new functional, based on the microscopic part of solutions, satisfying the same properties but controlling the $v$-derivatives as well.
-The fact that we ask for a control on the microscopic part of solutions to equation $\eqref{LinBoltz}$ is due to the deep structure of the linear operator $L$.
-This leads to the expected exponential decay independently of $\eps$ even for those $v$-derivatives (Theorem $\ref{decaydv}$).
+The last step is thus to create a new functional, based on the microscopic part of solutions (idea first introduced by Guo \cite{Gu4}), satisfying the same properties but controlling the $v$-derivatives as well.
+The control on the microscopic part of solutions to equation $\eqref{LinBoltz}$ is due to the deep structure of the linear operator $L$.
+This leads to the expected exponential decay independently of $\eps$ even for the $v$-derivatives (Theorem $\ref{decaydv}$).

-Finally, the chief aim of the present article is to derive explicit rates of convergence from solutions to the linearized Boltzmann equation to the incompressible Navier-Stokes equations.
-Theorem $\ref{perturb}$ tells us that for all $\eps$ we can build a solution $h_\eps$ to the linearized Boltzmann equation $\eqref{LinBoltz}$, as long as the initial perturbation is sufficiently small, independently of $\eps$.
+Finally, the chief aim of the present article is to derive explicit rates of convergence from solutions to the perturbed Boltzmann equation to solutions to the incompressible Navier-Stokes equations.
+Theorem $\ref{perturb}$ tells us that for all $\eps$ we can build a solution $h_\eps$ to the perturbed Boltzmann equation $\eqref{LinBoltz}$, as long as the initial perturbation is sufficiently small, independently of $\eps$.
 We can then consider the sequence $(h_\eps)_{0<\eps\leq 1}$ and study its limit.
-It appears that it converges weakly in $L^\infty_tH^k_xL^2_v$, for $k \geq k_0 > N/2$, towards a function $h$.
+It appears that it converges weakly in $L^\infty_tH^s_xL^2_v$, for $s \geq s_0 > d$, towards a function $h$.
 Furthermore, we have the following form for $h$ (see \cite{BU})